par2/lamana/docs/index.rst

 .. sidebar:: What's New in LamAna

-   - Appveyor builds (support on Windows)
-   - Speed up readthedocs builds
-   - +20% improved coverage
+   - Developer Release Cycle Workflow
-   - abstractmethods for BaseModel hook method
+   - Shippable (CI for unpinned builds)
-   - Dashboards and excel export support

 LamAna enables users to **calculate**/**export**/**analyze** data and **author** custom models based on laminate theory.  *Feature modules*  are used to plot stress distributions, analyze thickessness effects and